NativeScript/docs-v7/styling.md

 page.css = "button { color: red }";
 ```

-There are two options for adding additional CSS to a page.
+After you have set the default CSS for the page, you can add to it using two methods: adding CSS from a string and adding CSS from a file.

-#### Adding CSS From String
+#### Adding CSS From a String

-This snippet adds a new styles to the current set of styles.
-This is quite useful when you need to add a small CSS chunk to an element (one example is for testing purposes).
+This snippet adds a new style to the current set of styles.
+This is quite useful when you need to add a small CSS chunk to an element (one example is for testing purposes):

 ``` JavaScript
 page.addCss("button {background-color: blue}");